Lost in London: Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 75% based on 8 reviews, and an average rating of 6.3/10.

 Writing for the London Evening Standard, Nick Curtis judged Harrelson's film, "A daft idea, the kind of mad, experimental challenge dreamed up by stoned film nerds after a Hitchcock all-nighter, but one he pulled off with considerable wit and brio.
 Lost In London is not a great film.
 How could it be when character and plot are slaves to the concept, when all we have is the frame of a single camera?
 But it is a brilliant technical and logistical achievement, especially from a first-time director previously known for comedy and character roles, and a hippyish devotion to marijuana.
 Laced with self-mockery, it's very funny, and far better than we had any right to expect."

 In The Daily Telegraph, Tim Robey found, "It went alright on the night, with no hideous glitches", adding that, "Breaking new ground with this live experiment was only a matter of time, and single-take gambits of its ilk have been dabbled in for years.
 Had the technology allowed him back in 2000, Mike Figgis would surely have shown his brilliant, split-screen Timecode this way.
 Harrelson acknowledges his debt to the mesmeric German thriller Victoria, with its similar sense of urban emergency."
 Robey praised Harrelson and Owen Wilson's trading of insults, before concluding, "[…] the film lurches to a halt more with relief that it's crossed the finish line than with anything you'd call an elegant climax.
 Who knows what it'll look like down the line as a record of its own premiere—the live-streaming may well have been its oxygen.
 But we did watch the boundaries crumble outright between live performance and real, on-the-hoof film-making, to amply entertaining effect."

 Ryan Gilbey, reviewing the film for The Guardian, noted that, "Actors who try their hand as a director typically start off with something small-scale—a sensitive coming-of-age story, say, such as Jodie Foster's Little Man Tate or Robert De Niro's A Bronx Tale.
 With Lost in London, Harrelson went as far in the opposite direction as one can imagine.
 This was edge-of-the-seat, seat-of-the-pants film-making.
 He didn't just jump in at the deep end: he did so into shark-filled waters."
 Overall, Gilbey wrote, "Bumps and wrinkles in the film would doubtless have been remedied with the luxury of reshoots. […] Nothing, though, will quite match the sensation of having watched the messy but miraculous birth of a genuine oddity: part celebrity satire, part mea culpa, part site-specific, one-night-only art installation."

-Lost in London was favourably reviewed by Jason Solomons on BBC Radio 4's Front Row on 20 January 2017, having previewed it the evening before.
+Lost in London was favourably reviewed on BBC Radio 4's Front Row on 20 January 2017 by Jason Solomons, who previewed it the evening before.